Files

 Step-by-step Instructions

-As source data we have buildings, a LAS point cloud and two GeoTIFF orthophotos.
-When reading in 3D_buildings.dwg, remember to set the parameters: ‘Group Entities by’ to ‘Attribute Schema’ in order to expose the BuildingID attribute.
+The source data we have DWG buildings, a LAS point cloud and two GeoTIFF orthophotos.

-2. Split the point cloud: PointCloudSplitter
+2. Split the Ooint Cloud: PointCloudSplitter

-3. Clip the orthophoto and create a single raster: Clipper and RasterMosaicker
+3. Clip the Orthophoto and Create a Single Raster: Clipper and RasterMosaicker

 4. Create TIN: TINGenerator

-The source Autodesk DWG CAD file consists of several features per building.
-In order to style all buildings consistently, the features are aggregated by a unique building identifier called BuildingID.
-To demonstrate two different styles, all buildings are split into two groups based on their height.
+To demonstrate two different styles, all buildings are split into two groups based on their height (z).
 This is done by using the BoundsExtractor to extract the minimum bounding rectangle of the feature’s coordinates into new attributes and then using the TestFilter to filter out whether the maximum is above or below 40m.

 In the TestFilter, set Port Definitions to:

-6. Add appearance: AppearanceSetter
+6. Add Appearance: AppearanceSetter

 Appearances may define details of the color of a 3D surface, including its reaction to lighting, or define a texture of a surface.
-For the buildings under 40m, I have used:

 - Diffuse Color: 0.666667,0,0